-To analyze rating performance during the year, we look at TRC's ratings at the start of the year and at yearend.
-During 2022, there were nine upgrades (down from 16 in 2021) and three downgrades (up from zero), with no defaults (see table 2).
-This was the sixth year in a row with no defaults.
-The long-term weighted average of defaults per year is 0.4%.
+To analyze rating performance during the year, we look at TRC's ratings at the start and end of the year.
+During 2024, there were 12 upgrades (up from three in 2023) and five downgrades (up from one), with no defaults (see table 2).
+This was the eighth year in a row with no defaults, bringing the long-term weighted average of defaults per year to 0.3%.